 In both of these cases, the acceleration is constant at zero.

 We can consider the forces acting on a body in any given direction.
 If the body is not moving in that direction then the resultant force ( = forces in given direction – forces in opposite direction) must be zero.
+The same can be said for an object that is moving with constant velocity i.e. not accelerating.
 Mathematically, this can be written as

-Note that is the ith force where bold represents vectors and so this statement represents that fact that resultant force is zero in all directions.
+Note that is the ith force where bold represents vectors and so this statement represents the fact that resultant force is zero in all directions.